colin-gourlay/sundown-sessions/src/content/releases/b/big-brother-and-the-holding-company/cheap-thrills/index.md

 ---
 ## About

-Cheap Thrills is the second studio album by San Francisco psychedelic rock band Big Brother and the Holding Company, released on Columbia Records in 1968.
-It is best known as the vehicle that introduced Janis Joplin to a mass audience, featuring her ferocious, emotionally uninhibited vocal performances on 'Piece of My Heart' and 'Ball and Chain'.
+*Cheap Thrills* is best known as the vehicle that introduced Janis Joplin to a mass audience, featuring her ferocious, emotionally uninhibited vocal performances on 'Piece of My Heart' and 'Ball and Chain'.

 The album topped the US charts for eight weeks.